samiulhaq4424/Optic-Disc-Segmentation-using-different-Clustering-algorithms/README.md

 # Optic_disc_detection

-1. Here we have 4 python codes for segmenting the optic disc region which are k means clustering, agglomerative clustering, fuzzy c mean and dbscan.
+- Here we have 4 python codes for segmenting the optic disc region: K-means clustering, agglomerative clustering, fuzzy c-mean, and DBSCAN.
-2. To run each file dataset folder should be in same directory as the python script.
+- To run each file, the dataset folder should be in the same directory as the Python script.
-3. To run the file open command prompt and type "python filename.py"
+- To run the file open the command prompt and type "python filename.py"